PrintM3D/Quad-Fusion-Docs/getting-started/mechanical-check.md

 ### **Belt Routing**

-Confirm that the belts are properly mounted in the Promega.
+Confirm that the belts are properly mounted in the Crane.
 Check that all four belts are held in place at the bed of the 3D printer by belt clamps or screws.
 Check that the belts go through the 15x15 aluminum extrusion rail, to the pulley and to the top belt clamps.

 ### **Belt Tension**